 - Fellows treat a wide range of adult outpatients, including those with anxiety, depression, interpersonal problems, adjustment difficulties, emotion dysregulation, and the full range of other outpatient presenting concerns.

 - Fellows gain experience working in all of the basic areas of child and family work, integrating a wide range of perspectives when assessing and treating clients.
-The studied perspectives include biological, behavioral, cognitive, psychodynamic, family systems, and community / cultural approaches.
+The studied perspectives include biological, behavioral, cognitive, attachment-based, family systems, and community / cultural approaches.